Debi Lewis

 #abortionishealthcare #contraceptionishealthcare

-Wednesday, I’ll be here telling the story of fak Wednesday, I’ll be here telling the story of faking and then, maybe, achieving radical acceptance.
+Wednesday, I’ll be here telling the story of fakin Wednesday, I’ll be here telling the story of faking and then, maybe, achieving radical acceptance.
 It’s been a long time goal to share a story on this stage - looking forward to being real with the always deeply-feeling crowd at LTAM. ❤️

-I read Margaret Renkl’s “The Comfort of Crows: I read Margaret Renkl’s “The Comfort of Crows: A Backyard Year” this winter as the horrors of this government began to mount.
+I read Margaret Renkl’s “The Comfort of Crows: A B I read Margaret Renkl’s “The Comfort of Crows: A Backyard Year” this winter as the horrors of this government began to mount.
 Desperate for some hope, I started planting seedlings indoors.
 What an absolute miracle they are!
 And what a constant, continuous source of awe it is to come outside each morning, water the garden, and meditate on what we still have.

 There are three plants here that are a specific kind of hope and resistance.
 Can you spot them?